Biden’s FCC nominee withdraws name

 Democrats touted her experience and years of service, but Republicans slammed her over accusations that she is too far to the left to serve in the position on the agency.

-The delay to confirm a full FCC has left the agency unable to advance some portions of Democrats’ agenda, such as pushing forward action to reinstate Obama-era net neutrality laws.
+The delay to confirm a full FCC has left the agency unable to advance some portions of Democrats’ agenda, such as pushing forward action to reinstate Obama administration-era internet neutrality laws.

-Sohn said the “real losers” are the American people based on the 2-2 FCC deadlock that leaves the agency unable to push forward certain policies.
+Sohn said the “real losers” are the American people, due to the ongoing 2-2 FCC deadlock that leaves the agency unable to push forward certain policies.

 “As someone who has advocated for my entire career for affordable, accessible broadband for every American, it is ironic that the 2-2 FCC will remain sidelined at the most consequential opportunity for broadband in our lifetimes,” Sohn said.